-The distributed governance system is deployed by UDPN Alliance members with Validator Nodes in order to manage the UDPN network management, payment operation, and monitoring, among others.
+The distributed governance system is deployed by UDPN Alliance members with Validator Nodes to vote on the UDPN roadmap, standards, governance, and commercialisation strategy and manage payment operation as well as network monitoring. .
 The permissioned decentralised network supports network access control and smart contract deployment management.
-In the network access control function, all nodes wanting access to the network, including the Validator Nodes, Business Nodes, Transaction Nodes and TAR Nodes, need to be voted in to complete the approval process of the UDPN alliance members.
-There will be no board of directors nor any single entity controlling the UDPN.
-The UDPN will establish a governing council, with each member having one representative.
-All members will take turns chairing this council on a quarterly basis.
+In the network access control function, all nodes requesting access to the network need to be voted in by the UDPN alliance members to join UDPN.
 8. Social Impact